antoine-mouchamps/gymtorax/docs/About GymTorax.rst

 It models the time evolution of key plasma quantities such as temperatures, densities, magnetic flux, and derived performance metrics (e.g. safety factor q, fusion gain Q).

-In its native form, TORAX is an open-loop simulator: input parameters such as loop voltage, plasma current, or heating sources are predefined for the entire simulation, and the plasma state is updated accordingly.
+In its native form, TORAX is an open-loop simulator: input parameters such as loop voltage / plasma current, or heating sources are predefined for the entire simulation (time series), and the plasma state is updated accordingly.

 Closing the Loop with Gym-TORAX